Casey Takes a Swing at Ardipithecus—and Strikes Out

 The Ar. ramidus postcranium indicates both substantial arboreal capability and an intermediate form of terrestrial bipedality that preceded the more fully established Australopithecus condition.

 Miocene apes that we infer gave rise to the last common ancestor of humans and African apes do not give a clear picture of the emergence of the branch that led to modern descendant species.
-Dryopithecines appear to have been generic apes without significant anatomic specializations for “hanging” by the forelimbs (suspensory progression or locomotor behaviors)—even though all the survivving non-human ape species have these specializations.
+Dryopithecines appear to have been generic apes without significant anatomic specializations for “hanging” by the forelimbs (suspensory progression or locomotor behaviors)—even though all the surviving non-human ape species have these specializations.
 Recent work by Böhme and others, A new Miocene ape and locomotion in the ancestor of great apes and humans, proposes another way of using suspensory morphology in arboreal settings: morphologic analysis of the remains of Danuvius guggenmosi suggest that this species might have employed what the authors called “extended-limb clambering”—a form of movement combining standing upright with overhead grasping.

 These data suggest—but by no means prove—that the LCA of all modern apes probably relied on suspensory locomotor behaviors.
 The key question here is why should we be surprised to see that heritage reflected in the anatomy of early hominins, especially if moving through or climbing in trees represented important behaviors for the first of our relatives to establish the hominin clade?

 Furthermore, if we actually watch the locomotor behavior of chimpanzees, even in the trees, we see a wide array of behaviors.
 Across wide trunks, chimps sometimes knuckle-walk as they do on the ground; walking on smaller tree limbs or climbing vertically, they wrap their hands around the surface; sometimes they stand and move along a branch on their feet while they reach overhead to grasp branches as they progress; and at other times, they hang below the branches and move by ricochetal brachiation—the classic “swinging from the trees” behavior popular culture associates with arboreal apes.
-Chimpanzees are clearly not limited to suspensory, below-the-branch locomotor behaviors (or to knuckle-walking), even if their hand and forelimb morphology are well suited for it.
+Chimpanzees are clearly not limited to suspensory, below-the-branch locomotor behaviors (or to knuckle-walking), even if their hand and forelimb morphology is well suited for it.

 As valuable as morphometric analyses are in helping us understand locomotor and positional behaviors, determining evolutionary relatedness, or phylogeny, is not simply a matter of anatomic or locomotor similarities.
 The critical data for determining the phylogenetic status of any fossil species is the appearance of anatomic features that are unique to specific branches of the evolutionary tree.
 Showing anatomic similarity is not enough.

+The article by Prang and others also compared morphologic features related to suspensory locomotor behavior from species in vastly different primate clades—which means they do not share a recent common ancestor with the African apes.
 In a similar environment with similar opportunities and challenges for locomotion, primate species that are only distantly related show similar morphologies in the upper limbs.
-However, that does not mean that spider monkeys and gibbons are closely relatives that emerged from a common ancestor with these features, in the same way that, despite their overall morphologic similarities, we have no doubt that dolphins are not fishes, but mammals.
-Many anatomic and biomechanical similarities reflect environmental demands on the organism and these must be separated from those that unique identify members of different evolving lineages.
+However, that does not mean that spider monkeys and gibbons are close relatives that emerged from a common ancestor with these features, in the same way, we have no doubt that dolphins are not fishes, but mammals, despite their overall morphologic similarities.
+Many anatomic and biomechanical similarities reflect environmental demands on the organism, and these must be separated from those that unique identify members of different evolving lineages.

 The rookie mistake here is using a “like-goes-with-like” classification scheme that relies on similar morphologic responses to environmental pressures rather than the features shared uniquely by members of the same branch of the evolutionary tree.